 Federal Student Loans: The Direct Loan program provides low-interest loans to students to assist with paying for educational expenses.
 U.S citizens and permanent residents may be eligible to borrow either an unsubsidized Federal Direct Loan up to $20,500 per academic year.
+You may be eligible for an additional $12,500 in unsubsidized loan funding (for a total of $33,000) if you plan to enroll in an eligible master’s program offered by the School of Public Health.
 Detailed information about these loans, including maximum borrowing limits, is available on Graduate Loan page.
 Contact the Office of Financial Aid to initiate the borrowing process.

 Federal Direct PLUS Loans: The Federal Direct PLUS Loan is available to assist graduate students who are U.S. citizens or permanent residents in borrowing all or a portion of the cost of education.
 Additional information on the PLUS loan program may be obtained by visiting the Loan Office website or by contacting their office at (401) 863-3296.

 Private Student Loans: If you are considering borrowing a Private Loan please review this information.